OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/External_Tools_-_Administration.md

 system.

 You will receive the following information from your vitero or OLAT
-administrator: "URL vitero server", "Web service user name", "Web service password" and "Customer identifier".
+administrator: "URL vitero server", "Web service username", "Web service password" and "Customer identifier".

 Once you have entered the password, select the "Test server connection" button